socra-sigl-2023/databases/postgresql/README.md

 [Postgres](https://www.postgresql.org) is an open source relationnal database managment system (RDBMS).

 It's totally free and is use in production by many.
-This is the brother of MySQL/MariaDB.

 In this workshop, you will:
-- Create Garlaxy's database schema
+- Create Socrate's relational database schema
 - Import test data we've created for you
-- Visualize this data using [pgAdmin](https://www.pgadmin.org)
+- Visualize this data using [pgAdmin4](https://www.pgadmin.org)
 - Query some data from the web API of previous workshop

 ## Step 1: Run Postgres and pgadmin on your computer